Change Blindness in the Synthetic Vision Primary Flight Display: Comparing Eye Tracking Patterns with Pilot Attention

 Scholarly Commons Citation

 Mayo, Stephen A., "Change Blindness in the Synthetic Vision Primary Flight Display: Comparing Eye Tracking Patterns with Pilot Attention" (2009).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 138.